quarj0/HiveBiolab/README.md

    pip install -r requirements.txt
    ```

-2. Copy `.env.example` to `.env`, fill in real values for your Firebase project/hosts, and keep the actual `.env` file out of source control.
+2. Copy the provided `.env` file or create a new one (*keep it out of source control*) and update it with host/CORS settings plus real secrets such as `SECRET_KEY`.
+The file is automatically loaded by `python-dotenv`.
-3. Run database migrations (even though Firestore stores the data, Django still expects migrations for future models).
+3. Run Django migrations so the `contact`, `newsletter`, and `training` tables exist.

    ```bash
    python manage.py migrate